-Certain operations of the Corporation routinely deal with natural gas, oil and other petroleum products, as well as chemical additives used in connection with drilling fluid systems.
+Certain operations of the Corporation routinely deal with natural gas, oil and other petroleum products, as well as chemical additives used in connection with drilling fluid systems, well stimulations or production chemicals.
 The Corporation is therefore exposed to potential environmental liability in connection with its business.
+The

-The Corporation has programs to address compliance with current environmental standards and monitors its practices concerning the handling of environmentally hazardous materials, however, there can be no assurance that the Corporation's procedures will prevent environmental damage occurring from spills of materials handled by the Corporation or that such damage has not already occurred.
-As a result of its drilling fluid systems, the Corporation will also generate or manage hazardous wastes, such as waste oil and washdown wastes.
-Although the Corporation enforces a program to identify and address contamination issues before acquiring or leasing properties, and attempts to utilize generally accepted operating and disposal practices, hydrocarbons or other wastes may have been disposed of or released on or under properties owned, leased, or operated by the Corporation prior to the Corporation owning, leasing or operating these properties.
+Corporation has programs to address compliance with current environmental standards and monitors its practices concerning the handling of environmentally hazardous materials, however, there can be no assurance that the Corporation's procedures will prevent environmental damage occurring from spills of materials handled by the Corporation or that such damage has not already occurred.
+As a result of its drilling fluid systems and its well stimulation and production chemical solutions, the Corporation will also generate or manage hazardous wastes, such as waste oil and washdown wastes.
+Although the Corporation enforces a program to identify and address contamination issues before acquiring or leasing properties, and attempts to utilize generally accepted operating and disposal practices, hydrocarbons or other wastes may have been disposed of or released on or under properties.
 These properties and the wastes disposed thereon may be subject to environmental laws that could require the Corporation to remove the wastes or remediate sites where they have been released.